It's not like life handed the Brody family lemons. They just like making lemonade.

 It's not just any summer, either, but one that has sometimes seemed like one long heat wave, including the city's hottest July on record.

-They took a week off recently, and went to Ocean City.
+They took a week off earlier this month, and went to Ocean City.
 But they were back to work the next week.

 Mom makes the lemonade and bubble letters for the signs.
 The kids color them in, pour the lemonade and carry it to a captive audience of cars sitting at the red light, inches from the driveway.